workspacer/workspacer/docs/content/config.md

 type: faq
 ---

-configuring workspacer can be tricky, but the expressiveness of C# allows you to be hyper-specifc in terms of describing your desired behavior.
+workspacer is configured with the C# programming language. the expressiveness of C# allows you to be hyper-specifc in terms of describing your desired behavior.

-this configuration documentation assumes that you have already created the example configuration in the correct folder, if you haven't, check the [quickstart guide](/quickstart).
+this configuration documentation assumes that you have already created the example config in the correct folder, if you haven't, check the [quickstart guide](/quickstart).

 ## a quick note on configuration compatibility